Smartphone Alternatives

 Apple Watch SE (3rd Gen) Cheapest path into Apple ecosystem $249

-Samsung Galaxy Watch 7 Android alternative; OneUI parental controls $279
+Samsung Galaxy Watch 7 Android alternative; OneUI parental controls $209.99 and up

 Choosing the Right Path